The Magic of Lassie

 The Magic of Lassie is a 1978 American musical drama film directed by Don Chaffey, and starring Lassie, James Stewart (in his final appearance in a domestically-released live action feature film), Stephanie Zimbalist, Pernell Roberts and Michael Sharrett, with cameo appearances by Mickey Rooney and Alice Faye (in her final film role).
-Stewart appeared in one of only three musical film roles that he played: the first was Born to Dance (1936) in which he introduced the Cole Porter standard "Easy To Love" and the second was Pot O' Gold (1941).
-The screenplay and song score are supplied by the prolific Sherman Brothers, who worked as staff songwriters for Walt Disney and wrote songs for his films such as Mary Poppins (1964).
+The screenplay and song score are supplied by the prolific Sherman Brothers, who worked as staff songwriters for Walt Disney.
 Their song "When You're Loved" was nominated for an Academy Award for "Best Original Song" and was sung by Debby Boone.
 It is also the only musical film featuring Lassie.

 Released in the wake of Star Wars, the film was critically panned as old-fashioned, and flopped at the box office.
 Critics expressed dismay at Stewart singing unmemorable songs as the grandfather.
 Following the film's failure, he semiretired from acting.

 Plot

 The Mitchell Vineyard, in the rolling hills of Northern California, is the very blood of Clovis Mitchell, a spare and dignified grandfather and guardian to Kelly and her brother, Chris.
 The heart of the household, though, is Lassie, a handsome young collie, affectionate, obedient, sensitive, and very wise.
 A threat is in the air one night when Jamison and his associate, Finch, appear at the winery and offer to buy the land from Clovis.
 They get a refusal from the old man, while Lassie growls in the background.
 Jamison promises to return, and does, to claim Lassie, one of a litter he says escaped during a fire.
 She has a tattoo mark in her right ear to prove it.
 Clovis has no alternative but to give up the dog, and tells his heart-broken grandchildren.
 Lassie has an alternative; taken by private plane to Jamison's home in Colorado Springs, fitted with a handsome green collar with gold studs, Lassie makes her escape.
 Chased by helicopter and kennel men through the rocks and hills of Colorado, Lassie manages to elude them and out-stare a cougar before she joins up with new friends – Gus, a down-at-heel wrestling manager and Apollo, a kindly mountain of a man and Gus's so-called star.